sugaryourcoffee/monitoring/docs/monitoring.md

 so they get into place.
 As all changes only happen on the uranus server we just have to run

-    $ puppet apply -v /etc/puppet/manifests/site.pp
+    $ puppet apply --verbose /etc/puppet/manifests/site.pp

 When we look at the Nagios web interface we should see the new service.
+We can also check on our Nagios server whether we can invoke our new plugin with

+    $ /usr/lib/nagios/plugins/check_nrpe -H uranus -c check_passenger_memory

 Directory Structure
 ===================